 The travel season is in full swing!
 Whether a fabulous trip to a new destination or a familiar one it is wise to include planning for your health care needs while you are developing the itinerary.
-Be smart and think ahead to include your routine health needs as well as emergencies in the process before you go to limit snafus along the way!
+Be smart and think ahead to include your routine health needs as well as emergencies.
+Use the Medicare travel checklist to limit snafu’s along the way!

 How does my Medicare work when I travel?

 One of the questions I am frequently asked is, “How does my Medicare work when I take a trip?”
 It is important to know what works and what doesn’t with Medicare and travel so that you do not get stuck with insufficient care and unexpected high bills.
 The answer to this question is determined by what the person’s health needs are and what type of Medicare coverage they have.

 The first thing folks need to know to answer that question is what “style” of Medicare do they have?
 What I mean is that there are two “styles” or methods of putting the pieces of Medicare together.
 The two most common “flavors” are:

 - “A La Carte” Medicare: Similar to ordering a meal a la carte, Medicare has various parts that are separate and hopefully complementary.
 Medicare “A La Carte” includes Medicare Parts A (hospital care) and Part B (outpatient services), a stand alone Medicare Part D (prescriptions drugs) plan and many times a Medigap plan for supplemental coverage.